Distributed Maintenance of Anytime Available Spanning Trees in Dynamic Networks: Related Work

-In comparison to these approaches, the one we propose and study here neither requires any stable periods, nor unique identifiers or wave mechanisms.
-This is, to the best of our knowledge, the first such attempt.
+In comparison to these approaches, the one we propose does not require stable periods or unique identifiers (nor any global information).
+This is, to the best of our knowledge, the first attempt in this direction.